-Created by the Gallatin County Commission in 1995 and approved by the Montana Board of Environmental Review in 1997, the GLWQD serves the municipalities of Bozeman, Belgrade, Manhattan; the communities of Amsterdam/Churchill, Big Sky, and Logan; and the Gallatin Gateway/Four Corners area.
+In 1991, the Montana Legislature passed a new law giving local governments the authority to form local water quality districts.
+The Gallatin Local Water Quality District was created by Resolution No. 1995-55 of the Gallatin County Commission, and approved by the Montana Board of Environmental Review in 1997.
+The focus of the Gallatin Local Water Quality District is on water resources education and water quality monitoring for increased awareness of water-related issues and public health.
+The GLWQD serves the municipalities of Bozeman, Belgrade, Manhattan; the communities of Amsterdam/Churchill, Big Sky, and Logan; and the Gallatin Gateway/Four Corners area.

 The Gallatin Local Water Quality District is comprised of a staff of three, guided by a nine-member board of citizen, professional, and government representatives from municipalities within the District.